juju/cheatsheet/README.md

 ## Using Juju

-juju deploy $servicename $alias- deploy a service, alias is optional if you want to name it something.
+- `juju deploy $servicename $alias`- deploy a service, alias is optional if you want to name it something.
 If you use aliases you need to refer to the service via the alias from then on:

                 juju deploy mediawiki myawesomewiki